 What a fun way to use these cards!
 By having a few repeating designs among the pocket cards each month, you can create a cohesive design with them in your memory keeping.

 "I loved the "carpe diem" card, and I decided to use it to make a "pause" page in my project life album that focused on how much Tim and I treasure our weekends together.
 I'm placing this page at the beginning of my February section, but as my journaling emphasizes it's really about both February and March.

-Besides loving that 4×6 card, I’m a little obsessed with the pretty blue, chartreuse, and deep orange color palette in the spring kits, and here I’m mainly working with the Poppy Fields Modern Memory Keeping Kit.
-I knew I wanted a photo of myself, Tim, and Hazel, and the photos and the “carpe diem” card were my starting point.
+.
+I knew I wanted a photo of myself, Tim, and Hazel, and the photos and the "carpe diem" card were my starting point.
 I always enjoy embellishing pocket cards.
-I sewed the sticker-kit alphas spelling out “so you” opposite the photo of Tim and combined it with a chipboard arrow and a couple of other elements to form a cluster.
-I cut up a card I had journaled on and included it here on this gorgeous blue 3×4 card.
+I sewed the sticker-kit alphas spelling out "so you" opposite the photo of Tim and combined it with a chipboard arrow and a couple of other elements to form a cluster.
+I cut up a card I had journaled on and included it here on this gorgeous blue 3x4 card.

 I got a bit fancy on the orange striped card to the right of this one, placing one of the patterned rectangles from the sticker kit on it beneath a hand-cut heart negative space.
 I sewed on top of the card in a messy fashion, including straight and zigzag stitches.
 In the bottom 4x6 pocket, I included both a photo of my corgi and a 3x4 card repeating the orange color, the heart motif, and the stitching.

 The "weekend" card is where I wrote most of my journaling, used some of the washi tape from the Poppy Field Classified: Memory Kit